How Does the Weather Impact Me?

 • Do you and your family need an emergency weather plan?

-Although we hope you never need to use one, having one could save your life!
+Although you hope you never need to use one, having one could save your life!
 You never know what's coming!

-Family emergency weather plans may vary based on where you live.
+Family emergency weather plans may vary depending on your location.

 Some families worry more about tornadoes, while others focus on winter weather like blizzards.
 No matter where you live, your family should have a plan for when severe weather occurs.